Aishithagowda/QR-Attendance-Portal/README.md

 - **Automatic IP Fetching:** It fetch your IPv4 address automatically and Generate a QR code based on that IP to enable connections within the classroom.
 - **Faculty Panel:** It has a Faculty View Panel that enables the teacher to remove duplicate or proxy attendances based on count.
+- **Dynamic QR:** Dynamically renders QR based on subject, time and date.
 - **User-Friendly Interface:** A straightforward web interface for effortless attendance management.
+- **Authentication for each student login:**Each student must authenticate to mark their attendance
 - **Real-Time Tracking:** Mark attendance by scanning QR codes with real-time updates.
 - **Accessibility:** Easily access attendance records for quick reference.
+- **Export:** Export the attendance sheet for future use.

 ## Prerequisites